piperauritum/IMUOSC/Arduino/README.md

 ```
 #define M5ID 0  // Set the sensor ID
 ```
-- Set the SSID and PIN of your access point (Wifi router)
+- Set the SSID and PIN of your access point (= Wifi router)
 ```
 const char ssid[] = "SSID"; // SSID of your access point - router
 const char pass[] = "PIN";  // PIN of your access point - router